HVAC Services in Texas by Native

 The most common type of heat pump is the air-source heat pump, which transfers heat between your house and the outside air.
 If you heat with electricity, a heat pump can trim the amount of electricity you use for heating by as much as 30% to 40%.
 High-efficiency heat pumps also dehumidify better than standard central air conditioners, resulting in less energy usage and more cooling comfort in summer months.

-Geothermal Heat Pumps for Homes in Austin, Dallas, San Antonio & More
+Geothermal Heat Pumps for NEW NATiVE Homes in Austin, Dallas, San Antonio & More

 When you consider the surface of the earth, especially in Texas, it can be quite hot in the summer months and very cold in the winter.
 While the temperature of the earth changes with the seasons, the temperature of the ground below the surface, does not.
 Even at just six feet below the surface of the ground, the temperature is about 70 degrees Fahrenheit year round.